-The size of the global HIV therapeutics market was worth USD 13.57 billion in 2020.
-This value is estimated to be growing at a CAGR of 1.4% and worth USD 14.55 billion by 2025.
+The size of the global HIV therapeutics market is estimated to be growing at a CAGR of 1.4% from 2021 to 2026.
+The size of the market is predicted to be worth USD 14.75 billion by 2026 from USD 13.76 billion in 2021.

 The human immunodeficiency virus (HIV) infection refers to a kind of retrovirus that causes AIDS.
 HIV affects some immune cells, and it weakens the immune system bringing about loss of capacity to fight against the organisms that cause diseases.